Anger, tantrums and other big emotions

 - Respond to their emotional cues using facial expressions, body language and touch.
 Visual and physical interactions help them learn they can rely on others for comfort.

-- As your child grows, explore with them which ‘calm down’ methods they prefer.
+- As your child grows, help them explore which ‘calm down’ methods they prefer.
 It could be something as simple as counting to 10, deep breathing or defusing the situation with a joke.

 Early school age (4 to 7 years)